 - a.
 The only physical alterations that are allowed under the Animal Care Standards, are as follows (except those done for therapeutic reasons by a veterinarian): - 1.
-Castration a) When necessary, castration may be performed on kids that are between 24 hours and 7 days old.
+Castration a) When necessary, castration may be performed on lambs that are between 24 hours and 7 days old.
 Castration should ideally be carried out surgically by, or under the supervision of, a veterinarian.
 Rubber rings are acceptable when castration is performed by trained on-farm personnel, as this is a simpler

-Castration can be avoided by marketing buck kids prior to their sexual maturity, or by practicing herd segregation to prevent indiscriminate breeding.
-When procedure is carried out, use of a local anesthetic and analgesics for pain management is recommended.
+Castration can be avoided by marketing ram lambs prior to their sexual maturity.
+When procedure is carried out, the use of a local anesthetic and analysics for pain management is recommended.

 - method, with less potential for complications and infection.
-In tetanus prone areas, tetanus antitoxin should be administered when castration is performed. - b) In the event of a failure, or unintentional omission of the rubber ring, the use of a bloodless castrator, a burdizzo, or surgical castration, performed by a veterinarian, on kids between the ages of 1 week to 4 weeks is allowed.
+In tetanus prone areas, tetanus antitoxin should be administered when castration is performed. - b) In the event of a failure, or unintentional omission of the rubber ring, the use of a bloodless castrator, a burdizzo, or surgical castration on lambs between the ages of 1 week to 4 weeks is allowed.

-2. Disbudding
+2. Tail docking